jelmervdl/kennissysteem/README.md

 # Design
 ## Interface and Solver
 The program starts in one of the interfaces, either the command line interface or webfrontend.php.
-The interface creates a new instance of //Solver//, which is the inference engine.
+The interface creates a new instance of *Solver*, which is the inference engine.
 It then loads the initial state (your knowledge base).

-You apply all the rules in your KB by calling the solver's Solver::solveAll with your state.
-This call will either return an AskedQuestion or //null/.
+You apply all the rules in your KB by calling the solver's `Solver::solveAll` with your state.
+This call will either return an *AskedQuestion* or *null*.

-It will return an AskedQuestion if the goal it tries to currently solve can be solved using a question from your Knowledge Base.
+It will return an *AskedQuestion* if the goal it tries to currently solve can be solved using a question from your Knowledge Base.
 It is up to you to display the question and add the answer to the question to the current state.
-See either www/webfrontend.php or main.php for an example of an implementation of this.
+See either `www/webfrontend.php` or `main.php` for an example of an implementation of this.

-The solver will return //null// when there are no more questions to be asked, i.e. the solver is finished, the goal stack is empty, and there is no new knowledge to infer.
+The solver will return *null* when there are no more questions to be asked, i.e. the solver is finished, the goal stack is empty, and there is no new knowledge to infer.
 Now you can display the conclusions.
 The webfrontend does this by looking at the initial goals defined in the knowledge base and printing the descriptions associated with the values the goal's facts received.

 ## Solver
-The Solver contains two important methods, Solver::solve and Solver::solveAll, but only the last one is the one you probably want to call.
+The Solver contains two important methods, `Solver::solve` and `Solver::solveAll`, but only the last one is the one you probably want to call.

-Solver::solve implements a single step of backward chaining.
+`Solver::solve` implements a single step of backward chaining.
 It tries to find a value for a given fact name.
 First by applying all rules in the knowledge base (forward chaining).
-In this case it will return a //Yes// object, with the value of the fact.
+In this case it will return a *Yes* object, with the value of the fact.

 If that does not work, it will try to infer what facts need to be known before it can apply rules that infer the fact that it was given to solve.
-This will result in a //Maybe// object which contains the information about what fact is necessary to infer before we can continue with the given fact.
-Solver::solveAll adds this to the top of the goal stack, thereby completing backward chaining.
+This will result in a *Maybe* object which contains the information about what fact is necessary to infer before we can continue with the given fact. `Solver::solveAll` adds this to the top of the goal stack, thereby completing backward chaining.

-If there is no rule to infer a fact, Solver::solve will return //No//, and the value of that fact will be set to ''$undefined''.
+If there is no rule to infer a fact, Solver::solve will return *No*, and the value of that fact will be set to `$undefined`.

-Solver::solveAll complements Solver::solve by calling it repeatedly untill the goal stack is empty, and dealing with the Yes/No/Maybe results of Solver::solve.
+`Solver::solveAll` complements `Solver::solve` by calling it repeatedly untill the goal stack is empty, and dealing with the *Yes*/*No*/*Maybe* results of `Solver::solve`.

-Solver::solve makes use of Solver::forwardChain.
+`Solver::solve` makes use of `Solver::forwardChain`.
 This is a very rudimentary implementation of forward chaining.
-It tries to apply rules for which the condition is determinable: it is either a //Yes// or a //No//, but not //Maybe//.
+It tries to apply rules for which the condition is determinable: it is either a *Yes* or a *No*, but not a *Maybe*.

-If the condition is //Yes//, the consequent is added to the knowledge base, overwriting any of the values in the kb if a fact is both in the kb and in the consequent.
+If the condition is *Yes*, the consequent is added to the knowledge base, overwriting any of the values in the kb if a fact is both in the kb and in the consequent.

-When it is determinable, so either //Yes// or //No//, the rule itself is removed from the knowledge base to prevent infinite loops.
+When it is determinable, so either *Yes* or *No*, **the rule itself is removed from the knowledge base to prevent infinite loops**.

-It repeats this step until non of the rules' conditions are determinable anymore, i.e. there are either no rules left, or all of their conditions yield //Maybe//.
+It repeats this step until non of the rules' conditions are determinable anymore, i.e. there are either no rules left, or all of their conditions yield *Maybe*.

 ## Yes/No/Maybe
-The solver makes use of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic#Kleene_and_Priest_logics), namely //yes//, //no// and //I don't have enough information//.
-That last one is encoded using the //Maybe// object. //Yes// and //No// just behave as expected, and //Maybe// propagates.
+The solver makes use of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic#Kleene_and_Priest_logics), namely *yes*, *no* and *I don't have enough information*.
+That last one is encoded using the *Maybe* object. *Yes* and *No* just behave as expected, and *Maybe* propagates:

+  *Yes* and *Maybe* -> *Maybe*
+  *No* and *Maybe* -> *No*
+  *Maybe* and *Maybe* -> *Maybe*

+  *Yes* or *Maybe*  -> *Yes*
+  *No* or *Maybe*  -> *No*
+  *Maybe* or *Maybe*  -> *Maybe*

+  not *Yes* -> *No*
+  not *No* -> *Yes*
+  not *Maybe* -> *Maybe*

 These objects also contain information on why this is the result of a condition, which is very useful for determining which goal to try to infer during backward chaining.

 # Suggested improvements
 This system works but is no where near feature-complete.
 The following improvements are things I thought of while trying to model certain problems.

 ## Better ordering of questions asked
-Currently this is implemented by simply counting which fact is used most in the rules that can be applied to reach a goal, trying to take into account the nesting of that rule.
+**(not implemented)** Currently this is implemented by simply counting which fact is used most in the rules that can be applied to reach a goal, trying to take into account the nesting of that rule.
 This could be improved by also taking the operator into account (e.g. 'not') or adding more weight to asking questions.

 ## Support for open ended questions
-In stead of asking someone his age using multiple choice, you could ask them to enter it in a number field.
+**(not implemented)** In stead of asking someone his age using multiple choice, you could ask them to enter it in a number field.
 If you do this, you probably want to implement the operators greater-than and less-than as well.

 ## Discrete set of possible values for facts
-E.g. if something is not 'yes', it has to be 'no'.
-Currently it just becomes 'undefined'.
+**(not implemented)** E.g. if something is not 'yes', it has to be 'no'.
+Currently it just becomes `$undefined`.

 ## More OWL-like domain modeling
-This is a bit of a more complicated implementation of the previous suggestion.
+**(not implemented)** This is a bit of a more complicated implementation of the previous suggestion.
 For example, if you have to choose a body part that hurts, one could say 'nose'.
 And if something in the head hurts, we may need paracetamol.
 But in stead of naming all the parts of the head (ear, nose, mouth, tongue, etc.) we may want to just say 'head' and the system should infer that 'nose' is a part of 'head'.
 This could look something like this:

 	<fact name="place of pain">
 		<option value="head">